codemagic-ci-cd/codemagic-docs/content/knowledge-base/plasticscm-sync-with-git.md

 ---
-description: How to Sync PlasticSCM with Git
+description: How to Sync Plastic SCM with Git
-title: Sync PlasticSCM with Git
+title: Sync Plastic SCM with Git
 weight: 13
 ---